wp-plugins/flamingtext-logo/readme.txt

 with their creation, they can click OK and the image is inserted directly into your post.

-Usage maual: there is a quick usage manual avaialble at (www.flamingtext.com/plugin/wordpress)
+Usage manual: there is a quick usage manual available at (www.flamingtext.com/plugin/wordpress)

 Don't forget to try full FlamingText.com logo design features